trmittal24/swaad/_posts/2021-04-02-salt-swaad-anusaar.md

 You can salt your dish "Swaad Anusaar" (*To Taste*) is something we hear just too often and I know everyone new to cooking has a tough time understanding the right quantity.
 See, I will be honest, there is no right amount of salt and people from different regions of the world actually have varying salt tolerances.
 So, the exact measure will develop only with time.
 However, I can surely help you get started.

 Usually the right quantity of salt lies anywhere between 1-1.5% by weight of the meal.
 So, for 100gms of curry, approximately 1-1.5gms of Salt.
-Remember, less salt can always be adjusted by adding more later, but there is no real way to adjust for more salt.
+Remember, less salt can always be adjusted by adding more later, but there is no real way to adjust for more salt (Actually you can balance a bit of extra salt with little lemon or sugar but with too much extra salt you are risking changing the flavour profile of dish).
 So, start with adding salt in steps and keep tasting the dish to understand the development.
 Please use a spoon to keep a measure, and don't wing it by sprinkling :p .
 <p align="center">
   <img  src="{{ site.baseurl }}/assets/images/saltbae.gif">
 </p>